cnlohr/shadertrixx/README.md

 5. Import AudioLink: https://github.com/llealloo/vrc-udon-audio-link/releases

 To try:
-Thing that detects broken refernces to Udon Scripts https://github.com/esnya/EsnyaUnityTools/releases/tag/v3.0.0
+Thing that detects broken refernces to Udon Scripts https://github.com/esnya/EsnyaUnityTools/releases  (This is probably deprecated because U# should do everything this does automatically)

 ## General 2019 Beta Info: